-NOTE: Try to maintain an organized system which keeps all your media in one place. (the STORE_WORK_HERE_01 folder is a good idea)
+NOTE: Try to maintain an organized system which keeps all your media in one place. (the STORE_WORK_HERE folder is a good idea)

 The folder architecture works in the usual way.
 Locate the folder in which your materials are situated.
 Drag the relevant files to the SEQUENCE window.
 (Alternately, you can drag directly from a Finder folder into the Sequence window).

 If your materials come from YouTube, there’s a good chance that the settings won’t match the sequence settings.
 An alert will prompt you to either maintain current settings or Change settings.
-It is advisable to change settings at this point.
+You should maintain settings.

 Your file will appear with a Video track above and a stereo Audio track below.
 (To see both Left and Right channels, click the arrow by “Audio 1″ to expand.
 You will see a waveform.)

 Drag your second clip so that it appears on Video 2 and Audio 2 tracks